 How Employees Use AML Training Every Day

-Most employees will use what they learn in AML training to identify suspicious transaction activities each day.
+Your employees will use what they learn in AML training to identify suspicious transaction activities every day.

 Suspicious activity should always be elevated to the BSA Compliance Officer, who is ultimately responsible for filing the appropriate reports, though employees should also understand AML reporting requirements.